 Both string resonance and damper pedal resonance are important characteristics of an acoustic piano’s sound.
 By including these integral features in this acoustic piano sound, the Korg Pa600 comes close to capturing the sound nuances of an acoustic piano.

-Below, please take a quick moment to view some of the best selling keyboards on Amazon, and see how well they stack up to the Korg Pa600 as we progress through this review:
+Below, please take a quick moment to view some of the best selling keyboards online, and see how well they stack up to the Korg Pa600 as we progress through this review:

 The Unique Sounds and Effects of the Pa600